Allan70/Mpesa-daraja-api/README.md

     transaction.getTransactionInfo(req)
 ```

-And that is it when done right you will have someting that looks a little like this.
+That is it.
+When done right you will have someting that looks a little like this.
 ```JS
 app.get("/def_callback", async (req, res) => {